Vela-Research/think-reason-learn/CONTRIBUTING.md

-# Contributing to Reasoning Forest
+# Contributing to Think Reason Learn

-Thank you for considering contributing to Reasoning Forest!
+Thank you for considering contributing to think-reason-learn!
 We welcome contributions from the community to help improve this open-source library.

 ## How to Contribute